Parkchanjun/Parkchanjun.github.io/index.md

 Year | Place | Contents
 :-----:|-------|-------
-2024.05 | SOLAR: The Next Frontier in Large Language Models by Upstage and its Ecosystem | [AI Tech 2024 - AI Frontier for AI Era](https://dubiz.co.kr/Event/249)
+2024.05 | SOLAR: The Next Frontier in Large Language Models by Upstage and its Ecosystem | ETRI 2024.05 | SOLAR: The Next Frontier in Large Language Models by Upstage and its Ecosystem | [AI Tech 2024 - AI Frontier for AI Era](https://dubiz.co.kr/Event/249)
 2024.05 | The Ecosystem of LLMs from a Real-World Perspective | [No code·Low code Hyper-automation Conference 2024](https://jco.zdnet.co.kr/conference/hyper2024)
 2024.04 | SOLAR: The Next Frontier in Large Language Models by Upstage and its Ecosystem | Hallym University